rhuairahrighairidh/nitpick/README.md

 ##Contributor Installation
-The above installation will work fine if you wan to use this library.
+The above installation will work fine if you want to use this library.
 But if you might contribute then follow these instructions:

 uninstall nitpick if its already installed